Photo: Josh Johnson with the Bengals.

-This is my story from 2008 on Josh Johnson, who is preparing for his eighth NFL season with the Cincinnati Bengals out of the University of San Diego, where he was coached by Jim Harbaugh in his first job as a head coach.
+This is my story from 2008 on Josh Johnson, who was coached by Jim Harbaugh when they were at the University of San Diego, Harbaugh's first job as a head coach.

-Harbaugh, now Michigan's new head coach, recruited Johnson out of Oakland Tech.
+Harbaugh recruited Johnson out of Oakland Tech.
 He grew from a 5-11, 145-pound high school senior to a 6-3 freshman.
 He played three years for Harbaugh before he left for Stanford.
-There were rumors Harbaugh wanted Johnson to follow him to Stanford, but Johnson played his senior season at USC under Ron Caragher, who is now the head coach at San Jose State.
-He threw 43 touchdowns with one interception -- and that interception bounded off his team's best receivers' chest into the defensive back's hands.
+There were rumors Harbaugh wanted Johnson to follow him to Stanford, but Johnson played his senior season at USD under Ron Caragher.
+Johnson threw 43 touchdowns with one interception -- and that interception bounded off his team's best receivers' chest into the defensive

-Harbaugh told me while coaching Johnson,“If there was an SAT for football, he would blow it away,” Harbaugh says of Johnson’s quarterback savvy.”
+Harbaugh told me while coaching Johnson,“If there was an SAT for football, he would blow it away."

 CARLSBAD, Calif. -- University of San Diego quarterback Josh Johnson, a fifth-round draft pick by the Tampa Bay Buccaneers, grips a football and pats it back and forth as a dozen kids surround him last week at the La Costa Resort.